GenericMage/CoinClash/Type-A/Documentation/CCAgentSpecs.md

   - **Returns:**
     - `listingAddress` (address): Address of the new listing contract.
     - `liquidityAddress` (address): Address of the new liquidity contract.
+- **relistToken**
+  - **Parameters:**
+    - `tokenA` (address): First token in the pair.
+    - `tokenB` (address): Second token in the pair.
+    - `uniswapV2Pair` (address): Uniswap V2 pair address for the token pair.
+  - **Actions:**
+    - Checks tokens are not identical and pair is already listed.
+    - Verifies at least one router, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
+    - Calls _deployPair to create new listing and liquidity contracts.
+    - Calls _initializeListing to set up new listing contract with routers array, listing ID, liquidity address, tokens, agent, registry, and verifies tokenA/tokenB against uniswapV2Pair tokens, then sets uniswapV2Pair.
+    - Calls _initializeLiquidity to set up new liquidity contract with routers array, listing ID, listing address, tokens, and agent.
+    - Updates getListing, allListings, and queryByAddress mappings and arrays with new listing address.
+    - Emits ListingRelisted event.
+    - Increments listingCount.
+    - Restricted to owner via onlyOwner modifier.
+  - **Returns:**
+    - `newListingAddress` (address): Address of the new listing contract.
+    - `newLiquidityAddress` (address): Address of the new liquidity contract.
+- **relistNative**
+  - **Parameters:**
+    - `token` (address): Token paired with native currency.
+    - `isA` (bool): If true, native currency is tokenA; else, tokenB.
+    - `uniswapV2Pair` (address): Uniswap V2 pair address for the token pair.
+  - **Actions:**
+    - Sets nativeAddress to address(0) for native currency.
+    - Determines tokenA and tokenB based on isA.
+    - Checks tokens are not identical and pair is already listed.
+    - Verifies at least one router, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
+    - Calls _deployPair to create new listing and liquidity contracts.
+    - Calls _initializeListing to set up new listing contract with routers array, listing ID, liquidity address, tokens, agent, registry, and verifies tokenA/tokenB against uniswapV2Pair tokens (replacing address(0) with wethAddress for verification), then sets uniswapV2Pair.
+    - Calls _initializeLiquidity to set up new liquidity contract with routers array, listing ID, listing address, tokens, and agent.
+    - Updates getListing, allListings, and queryByAddress mappings and arrays with new listing address.
+    - Emits ListingRelisted event.
+    - Increments listingCount.
+    - Restricted to owner via onlyOwner modifier.
+  - **Returns:**
+    - `newListingAddress` (address): Address of the new listing contract.
+    - `newLiquidityAddress` (address): Address of the new liquidity contract.

 #### Liquidity Management Functions
 - **globalizeLiquidity**